warber0x/Libnfc_custom_function/Custom_Function_method_1.md

 ```

 These functions prepare the ground and what should be called.
 The "nfc_initiator_SRx_targets"  makes the link between the low level functions through "HAL" macro in "nfc_internal.h".
-I will explain in details all of these because it's worth it:
+I will explain in details all of these because it's worth it (The devil is in the details ;)):

 This is the macro: